Installation

 Offline installation (available in the Enterprise Edition)

-1. Get a special installation shell script from the Arenadata support team.
+1. Get an archive with the sh.xz extension that contains a special installation shell script from the Arenadata support team.

-2. Make a directory on the host, where ADCM should be deployed, and put the script into it.
+2. Make a directory on the host where ADCM should be deployed, and put the received archive into it.

 NOTE

-• Offline installation takes some time.
+Running the command can take some time.
 Please wait until it is completed.
-The result should look like this:

 Start and stop